 Using the Facebook Messenger Code Generator on Respond.io

 Ready to generate your very own Messenger QR Code?
 The easiest way to generate a Facebook Messenger QR Code is to do it on the Respond.io platform.
 To do so you'll need:

-Once you’re ready with both of those you can generate a Messenger QR Code.
+Once you're ready with both of those ready, follow the following steps to generate a Messenger QR Code for Facebook.

 1. Navigate to Settings and find your connected Facebook page in the channels list.
 Then open the Facebook Messenger QR Code Generator by pressing the scan code icon.

 2. Press download to get an image of the Messenger QR Code.
 At this point, you can choose to add a reference or just create a standard Messenger QR Code without a reference.
-We discuss what a reference is below.
+We discuss what a reference is in the next section.